Most Famous Badminton Logos

 Logo European Mixed Team Championships

-The emblem of the European Mixed Team Championships features a strict design, reflecting the seriousness of the international competition.
-The left side shows a symbolic shuttlecock moving along an arc, representing the speed and dynamics of the game.
+The emblem of the European Mixed Team Championships features a strict design that reflects the seriousness of the international competition.
+The left side shows a symbolic shuttlecock tracing an arc, conveying the game’s speed and dynamics.
 The contrast of yellow and blue creates a sense of confidence and stability, emphasizing the prestige of the European tournament.
 The clear, large letters of the name are placed to the right, demonstrating the event’s status.
 The identity design evokes trust and respect, confirming the championship’s authority among European teams.

 Princess Sirivannavari Thailand Masters